vituscze/norri/README.md

 If `-a` is used, the user shoud also specify the location of the runtime using `-i`:

-    tmpcompiler -a -i path/to/runtime -o output input
+    norri -a -i path/to/runtime -o output input

 The resulting code can be used either directly (if the defined value is not a function) - the computed type is available inside an inner type `type`.